Best Golf Grips 2025: Don’t overlook your only connection to your clubs

-The best golf club grips to keep your clubs secure in the hands, shot after shot, in 2024.
+The best golf club grips to keep your clubs secure in the hands, shot after shot.

-Using expensive golf clubs with poor quality or worn-out grips is like buying a Ferrari and then putting Lego tyres on it.
-So many golfers neglect their grips, but it’s a big mistake, as they are your only point of contact with the club.
-When your golf grips get worn out, you won’t have such a secure hold on the club, and will more than likely end up gripping tighter (often without even realising it) to compensate.
+Using great golf clubs without the best golf grips is like buying a Ferrari and then putting Lego tires on it.
+So many golfers neglect their golf grips, but it’s a big mistake, as they are your only point of contact with the club.
+If your golf grips are poor quality or worn out, you won’t have a secure hold on the club, and will more than likely end up gripping tighter (often without even realising it) to compensate.

 A brand new set of grips is one of the best feelings in golf, and can breathe new life into your clubs and your golf game.
-Fresh grips have even been shown to boost distance too!
+Fresh golf club grips have been shown to boost distance while the best putter grips can help you hole more putts.

 But which golf grips should you go for?
 How often should you replace your golf grips?
 And how do you clean your golf grips?
-We’ve got the answers to these questions – and more – before our selection of the best golf grips available…
+We’ve got the answers to these questions – and more – plus our detailed breakdown of the best golf grips available…

 A brushed cotton cord under the top hand helps to wick away moisture, while a softer rubber material in the lower hand offers extra feel and cushioning.